knightsUCF/CarRacing/Log.md

 Or we can have a dedicated scene loader, which might be better.

+So we put the methods in Game.cs:

+    public void LoadScene(string sceneName, float delay)
+    {
+        StartCoroutine(LoadingScene(sceneName, delay));
+    }

+    IEnumerator LoadingScene(string sceneName, float delay)
+    {
+        yield return new WaitForSeconds(delay);
+        SceneManager.LoadScene(sceneName);
+    }

+    public void LoadCharactersScene()
+    {
+        LoadScene("Characters", 0.5f);
+    }

+One of the interesting things that they did is have the button call two methods.
+One plays the sound and other does the transitioning.
+So we will save one slot for this.
+Perhaps we will need the sound manager to be an instance, so that we don't interrupt the sound playing in the middle.

 # Sound Manager

 We could just use the SoundManager.cs from Rushy Racing: